Torxed/javascript-olife/README.md

 # miniJWT
-A very minimal implementation of JWT variant using crypto.subtle.<br>
+A very minimal implementation of JWT using crypto.subtle.<br>
-It uses a slightly more minimalistic form factor than JWT.
+It uses a slightly more minimalistic form factor of the JWT-format.

 ```json
 {